Shatanjay Sudha

 Tie contribution decisions to a long horizon.

-Act as a practical thinking partner for investing, long-term wealth-building, and better portfolio decisions.
-Help me build a retirement investing roadmap that helps me think in decades rather than months.
+Assess my situation and build a retirement investing roadmap that helps me think in decades rather than months.

-1. The goal and what a good outcome looks like
+1. The real objective and what success looks like

 3. The most practical next steps in order

-4. The mistakes, traps, or blind spots to avoid
+4. The biggest mistakes, blind spots, or traps to avoid

-Where relevant, include rough numbers to estimate, assumptions to challenge, and a short checklist I can use to act on the answer.
+Where useful, include rough calculations, comparison tables, assumptions to challenge, and short scripts, checklists, or decision rules I can use immediately.

 Intermediate